Last edited on July 29th, 2020.

-Before jumping onto the ‘success’ bandwagon and becoming another casualty of this trainwreck, you may want to revisit your definition of success.
+That’s why before becoming another casualty of this ‘success’ trainwreck, I want to invite you to revisit your definition of success.

 Here are some ideas for your consideration:

-In my opinion, big misconceptions stem from our modern definition of success and lead to the disastrous situation we afind ourselves in.
+In my opinion, big misconceptions stem from our modern definition of success and lead to the disastrous situation we find ourselves in.